 This solid wood claw foot table has been sitting in my storage unit since I scooped it up during a family vacation to Florida over a year ago.
 We drove to Florida making it easy to bring this table back. *Note: we will NEVER drive to Florida again from NY with two young kids.
 Moving on.

 First, you will need to prep your furniture the same way you should prep all of your painted furniture projects.
+You want to make sure to have a properly prepped piece of furniture before you can transfer images to wood.
 The table top has some wear and scratches that need sanding.
 My Dewalt orbital sander smooths out those scratches in no time.
+If you are new to using tools make sure to check out My All-Time Favorite DIY Tools for making stuff. 😉

 Once the table top is sanded smooth the rest of the table can be cleaned and prepped.
 This is How I Prep Painted Furniture.